jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 Keeping the gossip bus ticking while workers come and go, fail, get stuck, explode or simply vanish, is no small feat.
 In fact [chorde](https://bitbucket.org/claudiofreire/chorde/) is still evolving in that regard, and that's probably the biggest benefit of using a library, where the experience and fixes of many users can be pooled.
-You can also opt for zookeeper, if you favour heavyweight solutions, but you surely want to draw on other projects' experiences.
+You can also opt for Zookeeper, if you favour heavyweight solutions, but you surely want to draw on other projects' experiences.